Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
+- how you intend to use, enhance, promote and support your project in the short term We aim at develloping a user comunity and get in talks with Dapp and especially DeFi players with a taylored value proposition for them. (see

 - the team's long-term plans and intentions in relation to it.
+Bounty to crack our transaction validation protocol when both Android protected confirmation and detection of adverse code execution will be deployed.
+Investigate potential integration with substrate connect to increase the security of the solution.
+Reseach on other brain decryption capabilities (like Visual Cryptography, audio cryptography, etc..): Goal increase our capabilities to descriminate real human from bot with IA capabilities.

 ## Additional Information :heavy_plus_sign: